wacoppe/FrendyKaniadakis/README.md

 ## How to run

-In order to TEST these files it is mandatory to install the FRENDY code in your machine.
-The following websites explains how to do that: https://rpg.jaea.go.jp/main/en/program_frendy/
+In order to TEST these modifications, it is **mandatory** to install the FRENDY code in your machine.
+The following website explains how to do that: https://rpg.jaea.go.jp/main/en/program_frendy/

 These are the files that will be modified inside FRENDY in order to calculating deformed cross-sections using the Kaniadakis distribution

-Utilized folders inside FRENDY:
+### Utilized folders inside FRENDY:

 * _frendy_XXXXXXXX\tests\ReconResonance_ (File ....test.cpp)

 * _frendy_XXXXXXXX\frendy\ReconResonance_ (Files .cpp and .hpp)

-Folder to see the results files:
+### Folder to see the results files:

 * _frendy_XXXXXXXX\tests\ReconResonance\comp_njoy_

-Folder to start the compilation (Windows, via 'wsl' command):
+### Folder to start the compilation (Windows, via 'wsl' command):

 * _frendy_XXXXXXXX\tests\ReconResonance_